An Avalanche airbag pack is a must-have piece of equipment for various snow sports, including split boarding, sledding, skiing, and snowboarding.

 A full day in the Backcountry requires bringing several things.
 You will need enough food for the whole day, safety gear in an emergency, extra layers, water to stay hydrated, and many more.

 These essentials should fit in your chosen airbag.
 So, you need to buy a spacious one.
-The ideal is 15-20L for Lift served backcountry, heli & cat trips, 20-35L for day touring, and 35L for multi-day traveling.
+The ideal is 15-20L for Lift served backcountry, heli & cat trips, 20-35L for day touring, and 35L for multi-day travel.

 Type of System